Neoblock8/wyzth/README.md

 Other blockchains, such as EOS and Cosmos both, introduce different types of Deputy Proof of Stake (DPoS) to allow the token holders to vote and elect the validator set.
 It increases the decentralization and favors community governance.

-To combine DPoS and PoA for consensus, Binance Smart Chain implement a novel consensus engine called Parlia that:
+To combine DPoS and PoA for consensus, Wyzth Chain implement a novel consensus engine called Parlia that:

 1. Blocks are produced by a limited set of validators.
 2. Validators take turns to produce blocks in a PoA manner, similar to Ethereum's Clique consensus engine.